awkena/panGenomeBreedr/README.md

-To exemplify the steps for creating heatmap, we will use a mid-density marker data for three groups of near-isogenic lines (NILs) and their parents.
+To exemplify the steps for creating heatmap, we will use a mid-density marker data for three groups of near-isogenic lines (NILs) and their parents (Table 4).
 The NILs and their parents were genotyped using the Agriplex platform.
 Each NIL group was genotyped using 2421 markers.

 The imported data frame has the markers as columns and genotyped samples as rows.
 It comes with some meta data about the samples.
 Marker names